 About Dumbarton Castle

-Dumbarton Castle was a medieval stronghold which over its many centuries has served as a wartime prison, a royal shelter and a defence against both foreign and national threats.
+Dumbarton Castle was a medieval stronghold which over its many centuries has served as a wartime prison, royal shelter and defence against both foreign and national threats.
 Even the site upon which Dumbarton Castle sits – Dumbarton Rock – has an illustrious past.
-Little survives of the medieval castle – most of it now dates to the 18th century, however its fascinating history is enough to inspire awe and excitement in history lovers and casual tourists alike!
+Little survives of the medieval castle as most of it now dates to the 18th century, however its fascinating history is enough to inspire awe and excitement in history lovers and casual tourists alike!

 Construction of the medieval Dumbarton Castle began in the 1220 amidst the threat of attacks from Norway, and was established under Alexander II of Scotland to protect the Scottish border.
-Once the Norwegian threat subsided, Dumbarton would go on to become a royal castle and to play a role in the Wars of Independence.
-In particular, it is believed that William Wallace was imprisoned here for a short time in 1305 before being taken to his execution in England.
+Once the Norwegian threat subsided, Dumbarton would go on to become a royal castle and play a role in the Scottish Wars of Independence.
+In particular, it is believed that William Wallace was imprisoned there for a short time in 1305, before being taken to his execution in England.

-With its slightly more remote location, one other important function of Dumbarton Castle was as a royal escape route.
-In the fourteenth century, David II sailed from Dumbarton following Scottish defeat at the Battle of Halidon Hill, and in 1548 a young Mary Queen of Scots sought refuge before travelling to France.
+With its slightly more remote location, Dumbarton Castle often fulfilled another vital function as a royal escape route.
+In the 14th century, David II sailed from Dumbarton following Scottish defeat at the Battle of Halidon Hill, and in 1548 a young Mary, Queen of Scots sought refuge there before travelling to France.
 Later it was garrisoned as a military base, and saw action as recently as World War Two.